arkig/spark-ec2/README.md

 * Tachyon
 * Hadoop DFS running on the instances' local disks.
 * Ganglia
-* Any RPMs (for additional software)

 The above modules are configured to work together by these scripts.
 By default, they are pre-installed on the image in order to optimise cluster start time.
 The default versions are: Spark 1.2, Tachyon 0.5, Protobuf 2.5.0 and Hadoop 2.4.1.
 These are compiled from source against each other to ensure compatibility.
-You may change these versions or use pre-built distributions, but be aware of the dependencies between them and with the configuration files in `./templates`.
+You may change these versions or use pre-built distributions, but be aware of the dependencies between them and with the configuration files in [./templates](./templates).

+Generic modules allowing further customisation:

+* [rpms](./rpms) - supports RPMs (optional - for additional software)
+* [extra](./extra) - supports extra `init.sh`, `setup.sh` and `test.sh` scripts by delegation (optional - for greater flexibility)

 Data science software on the image: